 - Some small birds, like house sparrows and starlings.

 A pair of barn owls may require as many as 1,000 mice and voles during the nesting season to feed themselves and their growing brood.
 Barn owls are secretive and the best way to detect them is to find their distinctive pellets.
 These consist of a compact mass of hair, feathers and bones and represent the undigestible regurgitated portion of their meal.

-Barn owls are tolerant of living close to man, and they respond well to management.
-Since 1984, the Non-game and Endangered Wildlife Program has been investigating reports of barn owls and has erected more than 300 boxes for nesting.
+Barn owls are tolerant of living close to people, and they respond well to management.
+Since 1984, wildlife biologists within the Division of Fish & Wildlife have has been investigating reports of barn owls and have installed more than 400 boxes for nesting.
 By placing these boxes in areas with adequate feeding habitat, barn owls can have a secure nesting place.
-The box is designed so that barn owls are safe from raccoons.
+The box is designed so that barn owls are safe from raccoons and other nest predators.
 By cleaning out debris from the nest box prior to the nesting season, and not disturbing the owls while they are present, boxes may be used repeatedly for many years.